MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/customizer/communication-panel-step1-create-hosted-control.md

 ---
-title: "Configure communication panel for agents | MicrosoftDocs"
+title: "Steps or procedure to configure communication panel for agents | MicrosoftDocs"
-description: "Learn how to configure communication panel for agents using Omni-channel Engagement Hub."
+description: "Learn how to set up the communication panel hosted control for agents using Omni-channel Engagement Hub."
-keywords: ""
 author: kabala123
 ms.author: kabala
 manager: shujoshi